Manson Family: Crowe shooting

 Tex Watson became involved in drug dealing and robbed a drug dealer named Bernard "Lotsapoppa" Crowe.
 Crowe allegedly responded with a threat to kill everyone at Spahn Ranch.
 In response, Charles Manson shot Crowe on July 1, 1969, at Manson's Hollywood apartment.

 Manson's belief that he had killed Crowe was seemingly confirmed by a news report of the discovery of the dumped body of a Black Panther in Los Angeles.
 Although Crowe was not a member of the Black Panthers, Manson concluded he had been and expected retaliation from the Panthers.
 He turned Spahn Ranch into a defensive camp, establishing night patrols by armed guards.
 Tex Watson would later write, "Blackie was trying to get at the chosen ones."

 Manson brought in members of the Straight Satans Motorcycle Club to act as security.
-At this time Bobby Beausoleil became more involved with the Family.
+At this time, Bobby Beausoleil became more involved with the Family.

 Hinman murder

-Gary Allen Hinman was a music teacher and PhD student at UCLA.
+Gary Alan Hinman (b.
+December 24, 1934 in Colorado) was a music teacher and PhD student at UCLA.
 At some point in the late 1960s, he befriended members of the Manson Family, allowing some to occasionally stay at his home.
 According to some people, including Family member Susan Atkins, Manson believed Hinman was wealthy.
-He sent Family members Bobby Beausoleil, Mary Brunner and Atkins to Hinman's home on July 25, 1969 to convince him to join the Family and turn over the assets Manson thought Hinman had inherited.
+He sent Family members Bobby Beausoleil, Mary Brunner and Atkins to Hinman's home on July 25, 1969, to convince him to join the Family and turn over the assets Manson thought Hinman had inherited.
 The three held Hinman hostage for two days, as he denied having any money.
-During this time, Manson arrived with a sword and slashed his face and ear.
+During this time, Manson arrived with a sword and slashed Hinman's face and ear.
 After that, Beausoleil stabbed Hinman to death, allegedly on Manson's instruction.
 Before leaving the Topanga Canyon residence, Beausoleil or one of the women used Hinman's blood to write "Political piggy" on the wall and to draw a panther paw, a Black Panther symbol.

 According to Manson and Beausoleil in magazine interviews of 1981 and 1998–1999, Beausoleil said he went to Hinman's to recover money paid to Hinman for mescaline provided to the Straight Satans that had supposedly been bad.
 Beausoleil added that Brunner and Atkins, unaware of his intent, went along to visit Hinman.
 Atkins, in her 1977 autobiography, wrote that Manson directed Beausoleil, Brunner, and her to go to Hinman's and get the supposed inheritance of $21,000.
 She said that two days earlier Manson had told her privately that, if she wanted to "do something important", she could kill Hinman and get his money.

 Beausoleil was arrested on August 6, 1969, after he was caught driving Hinman's car.
 Police found the murder weapon in the tire well.